BV quantization in perturbative algebraic QFT: Fundamental concepts and perspectives: Towards a non-perturbative formulation

 \subsection{Local S-matrices}

 In a recent paper \cite{BF19} Buchholz and Fredenhagen have shown that one can formulate interacting quantum theory of the scalar field in terms of local S-matrices $\Scal$, treated as a family of unitaries labelled by local functionals, generating a $C^*$-algebra.
-One then imposes relations that these S-matrices should satisfy.
+One then imposes relations that the S-matrices satisfy.